DannyBuglak/NBAStatCombiner/README.md

 The most recent version is main_v3.py.

-main_v3-repl.py is the version supposed to run on repl.it.
+main_v3-repl.py is the version supported to run on repl.it.

-NBA Stat Combiner allows a user to find any player of their choosing and find relavent statistics from the current season.
+NBA Stat Combiner allows a user to find any player of their choosing and find relevant statistics from the current season.
 The output includes multiple .csv files with the requested thresholds from the user into the output directory.
-The sportsbook odds are also calculated and outputted to help see how likely something is to occur.
+The Sports Book odds are also calculated and outputted to help see how likely something is to occur.

 The archive folder includes older versions of the program.